HKU-BAL/Clair3-Trio/docs/trio/merge.md

 1) determining whether a non-called site should be considered a reference call (0/0) or an undetermined call (./.) based on the sequencing data;
 2) merging multiple alleles and overlapping variants between individuals and positions.

 To overcome the challenge of merging VCF files, we tried different methods.
-This page will describe our method to merge VCF files for Clair3-Trio.
+This page will describe the methods we applied to merge VCF files for Clair3-Trio.

 We recommend **turning on `--print_ref_calls`** for Clair3-Trio to output all reference calls for better merging multiple VCF files.